 Bachelor’s degree in Graphic Design and Communications from Allegheny College.
 Partner and Consultant for Berkeley Corporation, clients included McAdams, Richman and Ong, Campbell’s, Tyco and Weightman Advertising.
 Joined Rhone-Poulenc Rorer and established an in-house creative team of fifteen staff supporting marketing, R&D, and corporate initiatives.
 Joined AstraMerck in 1998 and established it’s first in-house team.
 Now AstraZeneca, we provide creative design to all brand teams and corporate customers.
 We also create and support interactive content for the tablet PC environment used by our sales force.

-Read this article by Steve Benfield, Senior Director, Corporate Communications and Creative Director, SAS Institute Inc. and Insource Board Member, and learn Steve’s unique approach to measuring performance.
+Read Part 2 of this article by Steve Benfield, Senior Director, Corporate Communications and Creative Director, SAS Institute Inc. and Insource Board Member, and learn Steve’s unique approach to measuring performance.

 What’s the most unusual request you’ve received from your in-house client?
 InSource co-founder, Glenn Arnowitz is gathering material for an article he’s writing for Dynamic Graphics that will be published sometime next year, revealing some of the strangest requests in-house designers have gotten…